learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 # Extensions to Linear Models - Lab

 ## Introduction

-In this lab, you'll practice many concepts you have learned so far, from adding interactions and polynomials to your model to AIC and BIC!
+In this lab, you'll practice many concepts you have learned so far, from adding interactions and polynomials to your model to regularization!

 ## Summary

 You will be able to:

 - Build a linear regression model with interactions and polynomial features
-- Use AIC and BIC to select the best value for the regularization parameter
+- Use feature selection to obtain the optimal subset of features in a dataset

-## Let's get started!
+## Let's Get Started!

-Import all the necessary packages.
+Below we import all the necessary packages for this lab.

 ```python